PRIYANKAM05/Scraping-and-Analyzing-YouTube-Data-Using-YouTube-Data-API/README.md

 - **Pandas:** For data manipulation and analysis.
 - **Matplotlib and Seaborn:** For data visualization.
 - **Jupyter Notebook:** For development and testing.
+## Data Collection

+The data was collected from the following YouTube channels:

+1. **Mr. Voiceover**
+2. **Saran Entertainment**
+3. **Tamilan Hollywood Movies**
+4. **Reelcut**
+5. **Tamil Voice Over 2**

+For each channel, data such as video titles, view counts, like counts, comment counts, and publishing dates were collected.
+The goal was to analyze the performance and trends of these specific channels.